esl/MongooseIM/doc/user-guide/Getting-started.md

 ### Gajim (Ubuntu & CentOS)

 The following steps assumes that you have already registered a user on the MongooseIM server, see section **Registering a user** above.
 1. Launch Gajim.
-Ignore window about Plugin updates.
+Ignore the window with Plugin updates.
 2. Go to Edit -> Accounts.
 3. Click Add in the left part of the window and select **I already have an account I want to use**, click Forward
-4. Enter user, domain and password for the already registered account, click Forward and then Finish.
+4. Enter the user, domain and password for the already registered account, click Forward and then Finish.
 5. Close the Account window.

 ## Domains